svmorris/server_upload/README.md

 sudo cp other/notify-send /usr/local/bin/
 sudo chmod o+x /usr/local/bin/notify-send

-install xclip-for-mac and alias/link to to xclip
+install xclip-for-mac and alias/link it to to xclip
 ```